-The author's first incomplete attempt to prove Theorem \ref{maintheorem1} is his master's thesis \cite{tesi}, which already contained the main idea of this article: using a different presentation for the finite field, stated in terms of the action of the Frobenius on an elliptic curve.
+The author's first incomplete attempt to prove Theorem \ref{maintheorem1} is his master's thesis \cite{tesi}, which already contained the main idea of this article: using a different presentation for the finite field, stated in terms of the action of the Frobenius on an elliptic curve, and adapting the algorithms.
 Such ``elliptic presentations'' were first introduced in \cite{EllPres} and, since over a finite field $\F_q$ there are many non-isogenous elliptic curves, it is easy to prove that all finite fields of small characteristic can be embedded in a slightly larger field admitting such a presentation.
-The algorithm in \cite{tesi} adapts the approach in \cite{ZKG} to finite fields with an elliptic presentations, but the proof of its correctness and quasi-polynomiality was not completed.
+The algorithm in \cite{tesi} adapts the approach in \cite{ZKG} to finite fields with an elliptic presentations, but the proof of its correctness and quasi-polynomiality was not complete.

-The idea of using elliptic presentations in this context has been independently developed by Kleinjung and Wesolowski, who have proved Theorem \ref{maintheorem1} in \cite{KW2}.
-One of the differences between the present approach and the one in \cite{KW2} is the proof of correctness and the quasi-polynomiality of the algorithms.
-In both cases it is a matter of showing the irreducibility of certain curves: the approach in \cite{KW2} is to describe those curves as components of certain fibered products, as in \cite{KW}, while we mostly rely on some Galois theory over function fields.
-Both approaches use some leght computations, which here are here mostly contained in Proposition \ref{prop:we_can_use_other_prop} and in the Claims \ref{hope_distinct_points}, \ref{hope_no_conics}, \ref{claim_43_use_lemma}.
-A second difference between \cite{KW2} and the present work is that in our algorithm the number of ``traps'' is finite and small, so that they can be included in the factor base, while in \cite{KW2} there are infinitely many ``traps'' that need to be avoided by the algorithm.
+The idea of using elliptic presentations in this context has been independently developed by Kleinjung and Wesolowski, who prove Theorem \ref{maintheorem1} in \cite{KW2}. \changee{They provide an algorithm that works with ``elliptic curve models'', whose definition only differs from Definition \ref{def:ell_pres} by a few details.
+In Theorem 2.4. in loc. cit. they prove, with a similar approach to Proposition \ref{propfieldswithpresentation}, that elliptic curve models can be found up to relatively small extension.} Other than this, the main difference between the present approach and the one in \cite{KW2} is the proof of correctness and the quasi-polynomiality of the algorithms.
+In both approaches it is a matter of showing the irreducibility of certain curves: \cite{KW2} describes those curves as components of certain fibered products (see also \cite{KW}), in this paper we prove irreducibility by some Galois theory over function fields. \changee{In both approaches cumbersome computations appear; we tried to confine them} in the proofs of Proposition \ref{prop:we_can_use_other_prop} and Claims \ref{hope_distinct_points}, \ref{hope_no_conics}, \ref{claim_43_use_lemma}.
+Finally, another small difference between \cite{KW2} and the present work is that in our algorithm the number of ``traps'' is finite and small, so that they can be included in the factor base, while in \cite{KW2} there are infinitely many ``traps'' that need to be avoided by the algorithm.